Frank Chopp: Education

 In 2005, Chopp created the Education Legacy Trust Fund, which supports "expanding access to higher education through funding for new enrollments and financial aid, and other educational improvement efforts."
 Chopp led efforts to expand the Opportunity Grant program and Opportunity Scholarship Fund to make college more affordable for students.
-In the 2015-17 budget, Chopp supported a tuition freeze, as well as lowering tuition costs.
+In the 2015–17 budget, Chopp supported a tuition freeze, as well as lowering tuition costs.
 In 2014, Chopp helped enact the DREAM Act, which provided access to college for students from immigrant families.

 In 2015, Chopp led efforts to invest over $1.3 billion in basic K-3 education as part of the first phase of addressing the McCleary decision.

 In 2019, Chopp led the passage of free college and university tuition through the Workforce Education Investment Act.
 The legislation expands the Washington College Grant and provides free tuition at public colleges and universities to 120,000 low-income students per year.
 The grant is funded by a progressive payroll tax on companies with highly skilled workers, including major tech corporations such as Microsoft and Amazon.

 Environment

-Chopp is a proponent of taking action to address climate change.
-He has led efforts in reducing and banning toxic chemicals, cleaning up Washington's waterways, promoting renewable energy production, clean car standards and reducing greenhouse gas emissions, and other important environmental issues.
+Chopp was a proponent of taking action to address climate change.
+He led efforts to reduce and ban toxic chemicals, cleaning up Washington's waterways, promoting renewable energy production, clean car standards and reducing greenhouse gas emissions, and other important environmental issues.

 In 2019, Chopp passed the 100% Clean Electricity Mandate and the Clean Fuel Standard, although the latter did not pass the State Senate.
 The Clean Electricity Mandate requires that the state decarbonize its electricity sector by 2030.
 The measure also includes "energy assistance" funds, paid for by utilities, that are available to low-income households for home weatherization, solar panel installation, and efficiency upgrades.

 Women's issues

-Chopp is a pro-choice proponent.
+Chopp was a pro-choice proponent.
 As Speaker, he supported the Reproductive Parity Act, which guaranteed health coverage for a woman's right to seek an abortion.
-Chopp has supported efforts for pay equity for women and initiatives that get more women in the workplace.
+Chopp supported efforts for pay equity for women and initiatives that get more women in the workplace.

 In 2018, Chopp supported the Reproductive Parity Act to ban discrimination in reproductive care.
 The law requires health insurers to cover abortions if they cover maternal care.
 The bill was supported by pro-choice organizations, including Planned Parenthood Votes Northwest and Hawai'i.